tasim313/Everything-Need-to-Know-About-Git/README.md

   ````
 **How a Git Repository Works Internally**
 A Git repository consists of:
--Working Directory: The files you see and edit.
+- Working Directory: The files you see and edit.
--Staging Area: A temporary area where you prepare changes for a commit.
+- Staging Area: A temporary area where you prepare changes for a commit.
--Repository: The .git directory that stores the complete history of changes.
+- Repository: The .git directory that stores the complete history of changes.

 **File Lifecycle in Git**
 Untracked: A file not yet tracked by Git.